Sanskar2001/blog-web-app/README.md

 # Blogging Web App

-It is a web based application.
+It is a web based blogging application.
 Built using nodejs and express framework and uses mongodb for data persistance.